overextended/ox_inventory/docs/index.md

 ### OxMySQL
 We utilise our own resource to communicate with MySQL databases via the [node-mysql2](https://github.com/sidorares/node-mysql2) package.
 The backend is actively maintained and updated unlike the package used by mysql-async, providing improved performance, security, and features.
 We provide full backwards compatibility with mysql-async and build for the current Cfx architecture.

-- Improved performance, stability, and compatibility with MySQL 8.0
-- Support for prepared statements, providing increased security
-- Import library provides full compatibility with mysql-async
-- Schedule resource ticks to improve export response times by 50ms
-- Utilise promises to further improve export response times by 100%
-- No overhead when using sync export variants

 [GitHub :fontawesome-brands-github:](https://github.com/overextended/oxmysql/releases){ .md-button .md-button--primary }	[Documentation :fontawesome-solid-book:](https://overextended.github.io/oxmysql){ .md-button .md-button--primary }